-The Modern Deist Podcast is done several times a week by the founder of ModernDeist.org.
+The Modern Deist Podcast is done about once a week by the founder of ModernDeist.org.
 That founder would be me, my name is Jack Spirko and I have been a self professed Deist for many years.
 My childhood was spent as a Roman Catholic and was also heavily influenced by one set of his Grand Parents who were Ukrainian Catholic.
 As I grew up many questions arose about inconsistencies in religion, but yet I found a lot of comfort in the concept of God.

 For a number of years I effectively lived as an Deist without knowing it, believing in God but not in religion.
 In time I began once again reading the bible, and sent several years believing in the baptist school of thought, though not going to church.
 I then joined a Methodist Church once I met my wife.
 Her family was Methodist so it just seemed like the right thing to do.
 The Methodist Church was quite comfortable, I called the Church jokingly (not insulting in anyway) Catholic Lite.
 I quickly rose in the church as a leader and was recognized as a good teacher and spent a lot of time teaching and participating in classes in the Church.

 In the end though, the more I learned about the bible the less I believed.
 In the end I realized I didn’t believe any of the biblical “facts” I was teaching and professing.
 I eventually just silently left the church and wished the best for its members.

 The complicated part is all along this journey from teenager to ex Methodist and beyond was my constant research and study of everything spiritual.
 I read the works of people as diverse as Richard Bach, James Kavanaugh, Deepak Chopra, James Redfield, Carlos Castaneda, Robert Monroe and more.
 I studied eastern faiths, pagan faiths, shamanic faiths, you name it I looked into it.